 WMI (Windows Management Instrumentation)

 WMI is the Microsoft implementation of Web-Based Enterprise Management, a software industry initiative to develop a standard for accessing management information in the enterprise.
 This protocol creates an operating system interface that receives information from devices running a WMI agent.
 WMI gathers details about the operating system, hardware or software data, the status and properties of remote or local systems, configuration and security information, and process and services information.
 It then passes all of these details along to the network management software, which monitors network health, performance, and availability.
 Although WMI is a proprietary protocol for Windows-based systems and applications, it can work with SNMP and other protocols.
+However, Microsoft has deprecated WMI commands in Windows in favor of CIM cmdlets, so if you're using PowerShell to manage WMI you should be using those instead.

 SSH (Secure Shell)